dankon97/aboutme/README.md

 ![Ansible](https://img.shields.io/badge/Ansible-🔁-black?style=flat-square)

-## 🎯 Цели на GitHub
+## 🎯 Goals on GitHub

-- 📌 Постепенно собирать портфолио проектов и скриптов
+- 📌 Gradually collect a portfolio of projects and scripts
-- 🛠 Делать автоматизацию проще и доступнее
+- 🛠 Making automation easier and more accessible
-- 📚 Учиться на практике и делиться с другими
+- 📚 Learn by doing and share with others

-## 📬 Связь
+## 📬 Connection

 - 📧 dankon97@gmail.com
 - 🗨️[Telegram](https://t.me/dannykondre)